Discernment Entry 15 of 25

 Discernment requires deliberate interruption: seeking sources outside the feed, using search intentionally, reading long-form work, speaking with real people, and exposing oneself to serious disagreement that was not selected for maximum reaction.

-Ranking is not truth.
+Ranking is a signal from a system, not a verdict from reality.
 Popularity is not truth.
 Fluency is not truth.
 Recommendation is not endorsement by reality.

 The golden rule asks whether you would want decisions affecting your life made by people who treated algorithmic visibility as evidence without further examination.